Enochmia/object_tracking_drone/README.md

 Of course it is just high school project, So the quality might be bad :)

-it's a spaghetti code hahaha
+it's a spaghetti code Hahaha

 Anyway feel free to use.